gauravmishra2123/PragatiHackathon/README.md

-# 🔬 GuruKul.ai – Bridging the Lab Gap with AI
+# 🔬 LabShala.ai – Bridging the Lab Gap with AI
 # Introduction
-GuruKul.ai is an open-source AI-powered platform designed to bring hands-on science learning to schools that lack access to physical laboratories.
+LabShala.ai is an open-source AI-powered platform designed to bring hands-on science learning to schools that lack access to physical laboratories.
 Built with a blend of interactive simulations, intelligent tutoring, and student performance analytics, it enables students to perform experiments, get guided support, and build real-world skills—all from a device.
 Inspired by decades of grassroots experience in running schools, our mission is to make STEM education practical, accessible, and personalized for every learner, especially in underfunded regions.

 # Problem Statement Addressed
 Many schools, especially in underfunded or rural areas, lack well-equipped science labs and trained educators.
 This leads to students missing out on essential practical learning and reduces their engagement with STEM fields.
-GuruKul.ai directly tackles this by providing an AI-powered virtual lab solution, enabling hands-on learning through interactive simulations, intelligent tutoring, and performance monitoring, even without physical lab infrastructure.
+LabShala.ai directly tackles this by providing an AI-powered virtual lab solution, enabling hands-on learning through interactive simulations, intelligent tutoring, and performance monitoring, even without physical lab infrastructure.

 # Solution
 We are building AI-powered virtual science labs to bring hands-on STEM education to every student —